Sailor Beware! (1956 film): Production

 John Woolf bought the screen rights for $56,000.
 In late 1958 Woolf bought the rights to the sequel Hornet's Nest for $70,000 but it was not made.
+Shirley Eaton was borrowed from Alex Korda.

+It was shot at Shepperton Studios with sets designed by the art director Norman G. Arnold.

 Reception

+Box office

 The film was one of the ten most popular films at the British box office in 1956.